top of page

 If you are interested in attending, please complete the pre registration form found HERE to help us gauge interest and create a day that accommodates everyone.
 We will follow up with additional details in the future.

-For all questions please contact our Political Director, Genesis Robinson at Genesis@equal-ground.com.
+For all questions please contact our Field Manager Justin Jones at justin@equal-ground.com

 If you are interested in attending, please complete the pre registration form found HERE to help us gauge interest and create a day that accommodates everyone.
 We will follow up with additional details in the future.